-Students learn that people with disabilities are more alike than different.
 We all want other people to understand us.
-Students learn about needs of students with disabilities in their school or community and take a step toward removing barriers.
+In this lesson, youth learn about needs of differently abled children in their school or community and take a step toward removing barriers.
 They raise awareness of ways to understand and show respect for people with disabilities through a service project.

 The learners will...

 - use language that shows respect for people with different abilities than themselves.